Here’s why electrification is an important climate measure

 - Oil and gas installations on the NCS emit approximately 13 million tonnes of CO2 equivalents

-- In 2018, petroleum activities on the Norwegian continental shelf accounted for 28% of Norway's total greenhouse gas emissions
+- In 2022, petroleum activities on the NCS accounted for 22% of Norway's total greenhouse gas emissions

 - Electrification is an investment in both the climate and the sustainable future of the oil industry

-- Electrification of the Norwegian continental shelf is an expensive but profitable climate measure
+- Electrification of the NCS is an expensive but profitable climate measure

 - Our Johan Sverdrup field has CO2 emissions of just 0.67 kg per barrel, compared with an average of 9 kg, thanks to electrification.